Slipperiness and gritting

 Frequently asked questions about slippery conditions and gritting

-Why is it sometimes still slippery, even though grit has been spread?
+Why is it sometimes still slippery, even though grit there has been gritted?

 It may take a while for the road salt to take effect.
 This is because it needs to be driven over a few times.
 Roads that are less frequently used may therefore still be slippery.
-So even if salt has been spread, take care when driving.
+So even if we gritted the roads, take care when driving.

-Why does the municipality sometimes spread salt when the weather forecast does not indicate that it will freeze?
+Why does the municipality sometimes grit when the weather forecast does not indicate that it will freeze?

 This is because the temperature of the road surface is sometimes colder than the air temperature.
-It is possible for there to be a lot of cold in the road, but for it not to be freezing above the road.
+It is possible that there is a lot of cold in the road, even though it is not freezing above the road.
 In that case, we still spread grit as a precaution.
-It is also possible for it to be freezing in the air, but for there to still be enough heat in the road, meaning we do not need to spread grit.
+It is also possible the other way around.
+So the road has still enough warmth in it, even though it is freezing in the air.
+In that case, we do not need to grit.

 Why doesn't the municipality grit residential streets and footpaths?